maimoona-mustafvi/Elura_skincare_app/README.md

 # Elura
 ## Personalized Skincare App (Flutter + Firebase)

-A smart and user-centric mobile application that helps users build and maintain effective skincare routines.
-The app provides personalized skincare recommendations based on skin quizzes, routine tracking, reminders, and weather-based skincare tips — all powered by **Flutter** on the frontend and **Firebase** on the backend.
+Elura is a personalized skincare mobile application designed to help users build and maintain effective skincare routines.
+The app recommends skincare products based on skin quizzes, and  symptom monitoring, and weather-based skincare tips.
+It is developed using Flutter for the frontend and Firebase Realtime Database for backend services, ensuring a smooth and responsive user experience.

 ## Features